-Established in 2013, the Rivendell Student Fellowship (RSF) is the Rivendell Institute’s flagship mentoring and discipleship program for graduate students at Yale University, which seeks to assist in the fulfillment of the Rivendell Institute’s stated mission “to examine and advance the contribution of a Christian vision of life to human flourishing and the common good within the academy and society.”
-The Fellowship is a yearlong, highly selective (10-12 student per year) program that equips graduate and professional students to integrate the fullness of their Christian faith with their various academic and professional callings.
-This goal is accomplished through a yearlong program of individual and group mentorship, as well as biweekly seminars developing the theme of integration and applying it to the academic disciplines represented by the current student fellows.
+Established in 2013, the Rivendell Student Fellowship (RSF) is a yearlong, highly selective (10-12 students per year) program that equips graduate and professional students to integrate the fullness of their Christian faith with their various academic and professional callings.
+This goal is accomplished through a yearlong program of individual and group mentorship, as well as biweekly seminars developing theories and techniques of integrating Christianity and the academic endeavor, and applying that integration to the academic disciplines represented by the current student fellows.
 In addition to this material, students will demonstrate their proficiency with the themes of integration by producing an integration project (a white paper, piece of art, essay, etc.) that seeks to illuminate a pressing question in their fields through the categories and content provided in the RSF program, or demonstrating where those resources are currently insufficient and in need of further development.
 The goal of this program is to equip Yale graduate and professional students to exercise their influence for the sake of Christ in their various cultural spheres.

 Jon & Anita Hinkson

 New Haven, CT 06511